– Step-by-step guide for purchasers

 Set your goals

-- Make sure that procurement is a key part of your overall sustainability plan.
-Purchasing more sustainable products can help your organization meet your own sustainability targets as well as contribute to larger goals such as the 2030 Sustainable Development Goals, or SDGs.
+- Integrate IT purchasing as part of a strategy for reaching your sustainability goals.
+Purchasing more sustainable products can help your organization reduce negative impacts and contribute to larger targets, such as the 2030 Sustainable Development Goals (SDGs).

-- Educate management and co-workers on the social and environmental risks connected to IT products and how sustainable procurement can help you reach organizational, national and global sustainability goals.
+- Educate management and team members on sustainability risks connected to IT products and how sustainable procurement can help you reduce those risks.
+Communicate your progress regularly to build company-wide engagement.

 Step 2 — talk to your vendors